iamlatte/robertofranceschi/README.md

 🎓 Soon to be grad with an MSc in Data Science and Engineering (Dec 2021)

-🔍 Fields of interests: Machine Learning (Perception, Computer Vision), FinTech and Sports
+🔍 Fields of interests: Machine Learning (Computer Vision, Perception), FinTech and Sports

 📫 How to reach me: [**LinkedIn**](https://www.linkedin.com/in/roberto-franceschi/)